 - You first have to make a claim.
 You may have claims under homeowner's, renter's, or car insurance.

-- If any insurance policy may cover any of your damage, call your agent, broker, or insurance company as soon as possible.
+- If any insurance policy may cover any of your damage, call your agent, broker, or insurance company as soon as possible and report your loss.

 - Do this even if you are not sure you have coverage.